 Who we are

-Associate Professor Roger Pocock leads the Development and Stem Cells program which comprises 21 primary group leaders and their research teams.
+The Development and Stem Cells program comprises 21 primary group leaders and their research teams.
 The program is enhanced by the involvement of a further 18 affiliated groups from other BDI Discovery Programs.

 Our program has a strong legacy of research excellence.
 Together with the Australian Regenerative Medicine Institute (ARMI), we form the leading developmental biology and stem cell community in Australia, and one of the strongest globally.
 Our research interests range from the genetic and molecular regulation of embryo and fetal development, kidney biology, through to stem cell biology and patterning, reproductive biology and the anatomy of the adult body.